robenkleene/design-references/houdini/tutorials/houdini-clouds.md

 13. Set `fit1 > Destination Max: 1`.
 14. Add a `Multiply Constant` and set its `Multiplier: 10`.
 15. Insert the `mulconst1` between `ramp1` and `switch1`.

+## Adjust Noise

+1. Go up a level to `geo1`.
+2. Select the `volumevop1`, make the `ramp` graph larger by clicking the arrow.
+Add a point by clicking the graph at `0.3 x 0.57`.
+Set `Interpolation: B-Spline`.
+Click the point stop on the left, and also set its `Interpolation: B-Spline`.